-The suggested model has been used for the partial implementation of an experimental system for electronic document filtering in the environment of a journalist's office.
+The suggested model has been used for the partial implementation of an experimental system for electronic document filtering in the environment of a journalist office.
 The system, which is named ALEC, is hosted over a local area network of personal computers running Microsoft Windows with direct connection to the Internet and has been developed using Microsoft Visual C++.
 Apart from the aforementioned simplifications (A1) and (A2), the following limitations were also imposed on ALEC's implementation:

-- (A3) The header constructing agent can only manage documents of a given form. - (A4) The types of conditions supported are the simplest possible. - (A5) The information seeking agent has not been implemented.
+- (A3) The header constructing agent can only manage text and image documents of given forms. - (A4) The types of conditions supported are the simplest possible. - (A5) The information seeking agent has not been implemented.

+Electronic documents arrive through the Internet or a satellite dish and come mainly from international news agencies, e.g., Associated Press or Reuters.
 ALEC's capabilities are still limited and the process of updating the selection criteria during filtering control is not yet as indirect as it is desired.
 The process of header construction is still premature.